deepak2233/deepak2233/README.md

 ---
 ## Hi there 👋,
 As a Senior Data Scientist at Bajaj Finserv, I apply my deep learning expertise to solve various computer vision and natural language processing problems, such as object detection, anomaly detection using GAN, image-to-text, radicalisation/sentiment analysis using LLM, and machine translation.
-I leverage my knowledge of Python, machine learning algorithms, and data science to develop and deploy scalable and robust solutions that enhance the customer experience and business value.
+I leverage my Python, machine learning algorithms, and data science knowledge to develop and deploy scalable and robust solutions that enhance the customer experience and business value.

 I hold a Postgraduate Degree in Machine Learning and AI from the International Institute of Information Technology Bangalore, and a Bachelor's Degree in Computer Science Engineering from Chandigarh University.
 I have also earned multiple certifications and honours in artificial intelligence, machine learning, and linear algebra from prestigious institutions and organizations.
 I am passionate about learning new technologies and exploring innovative applications of deep learning in various domains.

+---

+### Professional Journey:
+- **Bajaj Finserv (Senior Data Scientist)**:
+  At Bajaj Finserv, I spearhead the development of cutting-edge AI solutions.
+I led a project to optimize the search functionality of Bajaj Mall's e-commerce platform using Elasticsearch, significantly improving search speed and relevance.
+Additionally, I developed solutions to enhance the Bajaj Pay App by leveraging techniques such as regex for account aggregation and building an expense manager.
+- **SONY India Software Center (Senior Machine Learning Engineer)**:
+  At SONY, I developed an end-to-end pose detection pipeline in C++ from Python, utilizing the Pytorch framework for bitwise serialization and ONNX for inference.
+This project significantly advanced the company's computer vision capabilities.
+- **Stealth Start-up (Data Scientist)**:
+  I researched model drift and anomaly detection for vision data using generative techniques like GAN and VAE.
+My work included evaluating model performance using statistical methods, developing data visualization pipelines, and performing A/B testing to assess solution effectiveness.

 ---